-In its broadest sense, Generative AI refers to a group of algorithms that can learn from data artifacts, such as images, text, code, or datasets.
-From there, it identifies patterns in the data and generates completely original content that resembles the input.
-There are currently two prominent frameworks for generative AI: Generative Adversarial Networks and Generative Pre-trained Transformers, or GANs and GPTs for short.
+Generative AI refers to a group of computer programs that can learn from a given body of data, such as images, text, code, or datasets, identify patterns in the data, and generate new content that resembles the input.
+There are currently two prominent frameworks for generative AI: Generative Adversarial Networks (GANs) and Generative Pre-trained Transformers (GPTs).

-The GAN framework was developed by Ian Goodfellow in 2014, and pits two neural network sub-models against each other in the form of a zero-sum game.
-A generator model is used to output new content, which a discriminator model classifies as either real or fake.
-Unsupervised, the models can train themselves against each other, continuously learning and improving until the discriminator model can’t tell the difference between the generator’s outputs and the real input examples.
+The GAN framework was developed by Ian Goodfellow in 2014, and pits two neural network sub-models against each other.
+A generator model is used to create new content, which a discriminator model classifies as either real or fake.
+The models compete against each other, continuously learning and improving until the discriminator model can’t tell the difference between the generator’s outputs and the real input examples.

 Generative AI Use Cases

-Time-intensive tasks that would traditionally require human attention can now be accelerated or even automated by leveraging generative AI.
+Time-intensive tasks that would traditionally require high focus and attention can now be accelerated or even automated by leveraging generative AI.
 A sample of possible applications are as follows.

-Text generation is practical for automatically drafting blog posts, written content, or product descriptions.
-Jasper, a version of GPT-3 designed specifically for marketing, can receive a prompt, learn from publicly available or privately provided sources, and generate text documents for social media content, sales emails, or advertisements.
+Text generation is where large language models like GPT-4 excel.
+With them, users can automatically draft blog posts, newsletters, product descriptions – virtually any kind of written content.
+Jasper, which utilizes GPT-4 along with a collection of other models, is designed specifically for business use cases and can receive a prompt, learn from publicly available or privately provided sources, and generate text documents for social media content, sales emails, or advertisements.

-Models such as OpenAI’s DALL-E 2, an image generating model based off the foundation of GPT-3, can replicate any style of art or create entirely original images that are indistinguishable from real pictures.
-Given any short text prompt, DALL-E 2 can generate nearly any image, lending itself to branding, concept art, or quickly creating instructional materials.
+Image-generating models such as OpenAI’s DALL-E 2 can replicate any artistic style or create entirely original images that are at times indistinguishable from human-generated art, all from a short text prompt.
+Image generators lend themselves to creating branding collateral, developing concept art, or quickly mocking up instructional materials.

 Data augmentation is a process through which generative AI can augment a dataset by creating additional data points that mimic the properties of the original set.
 This practice is often used to improve the quality of datasets and is a common method for improving the performance of deep learning models.

-The iterative nature of a products development lifecycle makes it a prime application for generative AI, which can help at multiple steps in the process.
-During initial conceptualization, generative AI can rapidly convert the designer’s vision into tangible images and mockups and quickly test new shapes, materials, or structures.
+The iterative nature of a product’s development lifecycle makes it a prime application for generative AI, which can help at multiple stages in the process.
+During initial conceptualization, generative AI can rapidly convert the designer’s vision into wireframes or mockups and quickly test new configurations, materials, or structures.
 By providing parameters and goals for the design, generative AI can even come up with new ideas or original designs that engineers may have missed.